2023 MLB Draft League Informational FAQ

 All facilities are former minor-league stadiums, which previously hosted teams from the New York-Penn League and Eastern League.
-In addition to high-level facilities, players will get a feel for life as a professional player with travel and continuous game play.
+In addition to high-level facilities, players will get a feel for life as professional players with travel and continuous gameplay.

 - Arm & Hammer Park (Trenton, NJ)